 MyWave establishes a unique and well-structured training network with leading R&D labs from European industries, universities and technology institutes in the domain of wireless infrastructure and a proven track-record in joint collaborations.
 The 15 Early Stage Researchers (ESRs) will form a research team that is embedded in leading industrial and academic R&D labs.
 This will bridge the gap between the various disciplines by uniting their research efforts to solve the challenges.

 From the 15 individual PhD projects are 5 positions hosted by the TU/e.
-They are advertised separately on the TU/e website.
+They are advertised seperately on the TU/e website.

 MyWave will provide the PhD students with a comprehensive set of theoretical and practical skills relevant for innovation and long-term employability in a rapidly growing sector.
 This highly innovative training will cover several inter-disciplinary areas.
 Each PhD student will be enrolled in a doctoral programme and is jointly supervised by supervisors from the academic and industry sector.
 Each PhD student will do a secondment of 18 months abroad at one of the industrial partners (TU/e, CHALMERS, KIT, Fraunhofer, ERICSSON, NXP, KEYSIGHT, United Mondilithic Semiconductors (UMS), GAPWAVES, IMST).

-Applicants should have, or expect to receive, a Master of Science degree or equivalent in a relevant electrical engineering or applied physics discipline and should not have more than four years of research experience.
+Applicants should have, or expect to receive, a Master of Science degree or equivalent in a computational discipline related to Electrical Engineering or Applied Physics discipline and should not have more than four years of research experience.
 In addition to the formal ESR qualifications, selection is also based on the performance of the candidates in other works (e.g. thesis and advanced level courses), as well as through interviews and assignments.
 Besides good subject knowledge, emphasis will be on creative thinking, motivation, ability to cooperate, initiative to work independently and personal suitability for research training.
 Previous experience in the area of antennas, electronics and signal processing as well as proficiency in using scientific and engineering software packages such as Matlab, ADS, etc. are advantageous.
 For the PhD positions the EU ‘Mobility rules’ apply.
 This means that candidate students cannot have resided for more than 12 months during the period of 3 years immediately before the start of the PhD, in the prospective host country (Example: a candidate student who has stayed in The Netherlands for more than 12 months in the last 3 years cannot be hired by the university in The Netherlands).

 Please bear in mind: you can only upload 5 PDF documents (up to 2 MB each).